MagicDuck/grug-far.nvim/README.md

 This uses [busted][busted], [luassert][luassert] (both through
 [plenary.nvim][plenary]) and [matcher_combinators][matcher_combinators] to
 define tests in `spec/` directory.
+These dependencies are required only to run tests, that´s why they are installed as git submodules.
 To run them just execute

 ```bash